 Saltwork's professional expertise encompasses a range of subsurface skill sets dealing with carbonate, evaporite and brine studies.
-Listed below are summaries of some of the work we completed in the last few years.
+Listed below are summaries of some of the problem sets we solved in the last few years.
 If you or your company would like to involve us in one or more of your current or future projects please let us know, so we can tell you what we can do to help out.

 Integration of FMI and CAST image logs with conventional wireline-derived mineralogy is used to characterise the halokinetic Bitter Springs evaporites (and equivalents) atop the main regional thrust level.

-A new model was constructed from kinetic and tectonic textures that redefines the timing and nature of the anhydrite and halite levels across much of the basin.
+A new model was constructed from kinetic and tectonic textures that redefines the timing and nature of the recciated anhydrite and halite levels across mucbh of the basin.

-A comprehensive study of the depositional, diagenetic and halokinetic controls in carbonate-sliver reservoirs, encased in the Ara Salt, in the South Oman Salt Basin
+A comprehensive study was completed of the depositional, diagenetic and halokinetic controls in carbonate-sliver reservoirs, encased in the Ara Salt, in the South Oman Salt Basin.

-Dr Warren is the principal expert and technical coordinator for Saltworks.
+John is the principal expert and technical coordinator for Saltworks.
 His career spans more than 30 years in salty systems.
 Currently, he splits his time between various projects within SaltWork Consultancy Pte Ltd. and teaching/research commitments at Chulalongkorn University, Bangkok, Thailand.
 His interests encompass; Wireline Analysis, Carbonate and Evaporite Systems, Economic Geology and Potash exploration and development.

-To date, he has written four books on economic aspects of these topics, he has contributed chapters covering these topics in a number of books and has published more than 60 scientific articles.Resume

 To date, John has written four books on economic aspects of these topics, he has contributed chapters covering these topics in a number of books and has published more than 60 scientific articles.
 If you want to access some of these papers, check out the publications section.